-I have worked as a counsellor for over 17 years and provide my clients with counselling from a comfortable, peaceful, private room in Clevedon.
-I offer long term and short term counselling for individuals from the age of 13 upwards.
+I have worked as a counsellor for over 23 years and provide my clients with counselling from a comfortable, peaceful, private room in Clevedon.
+I offer long term and short term counselling for individuals from the age of 15 upwards.

 You will be offered a safe, respectful non judgemental environment where trust can be built up and you can work through your issues at your own pace and in complete confidence.

-I have worked with clients of both sexes from all backgrounds and walks of life and am open and flexible in my approach, believing that you should feel free to use your sessions in the way that feels best for you, with us working side by side in our aim to explore and resolve your difficulties.
+I have worked with clients of both sexes from all backgrounds and walks of life and am open and flexible in my approach, believing that you should feel free to use your sessions in the way that feels best for you, with us working side by side in our aim to explore, clarify and resolve your difficulties.

-I also have a great deal of experience of working with adolescents and young people due to having previously worked in a college environment and currently working with young people who have experienced abuse, for a specialist organisation.
+I also have a great deal of experience of working with adolescents and young people due to having previously worked in a college environment and from working with young people who have experienced abuse, for a specialist organisation.